 It’s possible that in the future we may have bank cards that can be triggered to dissolve when stolen.
-Researchers have managed to this by creating a circuit made of polymers that melt away when a drop of water is added.
-If it’s possible to trigger this process remotely, it could stop bank cards getting into the wrong hands and prevent a lot of fraudulent crime.
+Researchers have managed to do this by creating a circuit made of polymers that melt away when a drop of water is added.
+If it’s possible to trigger this process remotely, it could stop bank cards from getting into the wrong hands and prevent a lot of fraudulent crime.

 Facial recognition is already in practice as a form of security.
-If you’re a company looking to screen customers to see if they truly are who they say they are, there are identity solutions you will appreciate on the market that use this technology.
-Facial recognition is also being used for personal security purposes, with the iPhone bringing it in a means of locking one’s phone.
+If you’re a company looking to screen customers to see if they truly are who they say they are, there are identity solutions on the market that use this technology.
+Facial recognition is also being used for personal security purposes, with the iPhone bringing it in as a means of locking one’s phone.
 It’s thought that facial recognition could one day replace the password altogether (which means no longer having to remember numerous complex passwords).
 In fact, there are even talks of banks using this form of biometrics at ATMs.

 Companies have also started looking into heartbeat monitoring as a form of personal identification.
 By supplying everyone in a company with a monitor attached to one’s wrist, it will be possible to control access by reading everyone’s heartbeat.
 This could be faster than any other form of biometric access control and more secure than simply carrying a card.
 Such devices have been tested under various environmental conditions and found to be very reliable at still distinguishing a person from their individual heartbeat.